stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 of field bundles in the PSyclone LFRic API interface.

 The LFRic abstract vector type has precision-specific implementations.
-If PSyclone finds such specifically declared field vector argument in the algorithm layer, e.g. ``r_solver_field_vector_type``, it will assume that the actual field being referenced is of the same datatype and precision (see :ref:`above <lfric-mixed-precision-fields>` for details).
+If PSyclone finds such a specifically declared field vector argument in the algorithm layer, e.g. ``r_solver_field_vector_type``, it will assume that the actual field being referenced is of the same datatype and precision (see :ref:`above <lfric-mixed-precision-fields>` for details).